patricnilackshan/linux/Fedora/Tweaks/README.md

 ```
 Save and close the file.

-Step 3: Install MongoDB with OpenSSL 3 Support 🔐
+### Step 3: Install MongoDB with OpenSSL 3 Support 🔐
 To install MongoDB with the correct OpenSSL 3 support, use the following command:

 ```bash
 sudo dnf install -y mongodb-org mongodb-mongosh-shared-openssl3
 ```

-Step 4: Start MongoDB Service 🚀
+### Step 4: Start MongoDB Service 🚀
 After installation, start the MongoDB service:

 ```bash
 sudo systemctl start mongod
 ```

-Step 5: Verify Installation ✅
+### Step 5: Verify Installation ✅
 Check if MongoDB is running properly:

 ```bash
 sudo systemctl status mongod
 ```
-This should resolve any OpenSSL-related issues and allow MongoDB to function smoothly on Fedora 40.
+This should resolve any OpenSSL-related issues and allow MongoDB to function smoothly on Fedora.